rupeshboyalla/Python/Arrays.md

     new_list1.extends(my_list)
     print(new_list1)
     >>> ["mac", "windows", "cat", "cow", "orange", "hello"] Time Complexity for extend O(k) where k is the number of elements in list, always new list is added at the end of the list.

-insert()
+insert() - Insert an item at the defined index

     insert(index, object) index --> position where to insert my_list.insert(1, "apple")
-    print(new_list)
+    print(my_list)
     >>> ["cat", "apple", "orange", "hello"]
     Time Complexity for insert is O(n) all the elements are reshuffled

-remove()
+remove() - Removes an item from the list

     remove(object) removes frist occurance of an element, if element is not present Raises ValueError if the value is not present.